awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 + Error Logging to the System Log
 + Group Replication Plugin
 + InnoDB Tablespace Encryption
-+ MariaDB Audit Plugin \(not supported for RDS for MySQL version 8\.0 only\)

-  The MariaDB Audit Plugin is supported for RDS for MySQL version 5\.6 and 5\.7\.
 + Password Strength Plugin
 + Persisted system variables
 + Semisynchronous replication